nashetty/Java-Masters-Final-Project-group-1/documentation/projectRequirements.md

 The Green Energy Manager is an application designed to help users track their energy usage and production.
 The application has two primary functionalities:
 1. Recording energy transactions.
 2. Calculating the Net Energy Difference (NED) for a specified month.

+This project may qualify as an MVP(Minimum Viable Product), as it provides the essential backend functionality for recording energy readings and calculating the net energy difference.
+This facilitates validating core features and gathering feedback, even without a user interface.

 The backend is built using Spring Boot and connects to a MySQL database.